soo1017/foodtruck1/README.md

 # FoodTruck-Online-Order

-Responive (Updated soon) and Dynamic Web Application enabling Restaurant and FoodTruck online ordering
+Responive and Dynamic Web Application enabling Restaurant and FoodTruck online ordering

 Features:
 1. NodeJS, Express, Handlebar, MongoDB, and other packages used.